Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures

-In this section, we prove a novel version of the well-posedness result of Filippov for solutions of the set-valued Cauchy problem \eqref{eq:ContIncCauchy}.
-The quantitative distance estimates exposed therein involves the sum of a (classical) local discrepancy term between velocity fields on an arbitrary ball, to which one then adds a remainder controlled by the decay of the tails of solutions to continuity inclusions.
+In this section, we prove a new variant of the Filippov estimates for solutions of the Cauchy problem \eqref{eq:ContIncCauchy}.
+Given an arbitrary measure curve, these latter involve the sum of a local discrepancy term between the velocity of said curve and that of the solution of the inclusion on an arbitrary ball, to which one adds a remainder controlled by the tail of the initial datum of said auxiliary curve.

-\begin{thm}[Filippov estimates] Let $V : [0,T] \times \Pcal_p(\R^d) \rightrightarrows C^0(\R^d,\R^d)$ be a set-valued map satisfying hypotheses \ref{hyp:CICL} and $\nu(\cdot) \in \AC([0,T],\Pcal_p(\R^d))$ be a solution of the continuity equation
+\begin{thm}[Filippov estimates] Let $V : [0,T] \times \Pcal_p(\R^d) \tto C^0(\R^d,\R^d)$ be a set-valued map satisfying Hypotheses \ref{hyp:CICL} and $\nu(\cdot) \in \AC([0,T],\Pcal_p(\R^d))$ be a solution of the continuity equation

 driven by a Lebesgue-Borel velocity field $w : [0,T] \times \R^d \to \R^d$ satisfying the sublinearity estimate